 Several pilot projects are planned following the completion of this initial project - first on platforms and then later, under the sea.
-It is anticipated that the techniques developed during the R and D phase will permit full industrial production of the equipment and widespread subsequent throughout the industry.
+It is anticipated that the techniques developed during the R and D phase will permit full industrial production of the equipment and subsequent widespread use throughout the industry.